bwoodsend/sprat/README.rst

     License   : MIT

-Again, ``sprat`` errs on the side of trying not to swamp the terminal with text, particularly given the overenthusiasm with which many packages adopt URLs and classifiers.
+Again, ``sprat`` errs on the side of trying not to swamp the terminal with text, particularly given the enthusiasm with which many packages add URLs and classifiers.
 By default its shows only the homepage URL and no classifiers or versions.
 Extra information can be shown using the ``-c/--classifiers``, ``-u/--urls``, ``-v/--versions`` or ``-a/--all`` flags.